 This site is about adventurous and fun Motorcycle Tours in England, the Isle of Man TT races, France, Spain and Iceland.

 Provisional 2014 Motorcycle Tour Tour dates are now published at the top right hand margin of this page.
-Sorry - the text does not seem to display properly - I'm working on it!
-Click here
+Sorry - the text does not seem to display properly, although IT IS readable - I'm working on it!

 SEE SIX GOOD REASONS TO VISIT ICELAND in the right hand margin.
 Iceand is a FANTASTIC, exciting place for an adventure bike tour - for various reasons, this may be the last trip I run there and could turn out to be the BEST TRIP EVER.
 My prices are as affordable as they can possibly be.
 This cannot go on forever.

 One High Alps Tour is already full, taken up by a private group wanting to celebrate a big birthday, so, I've laid on a SECOND tour to cater for other riders who want to see the magnificent French, Swiss and Italian mountain passes.

 TT Races - This trip went like clockwork last year, and we even had amazing weather.
 25 places for next year are already pre-booked - we go for RACE WEEK (not merely the practices) so please get in touch for TT 2014 ASAP if you are interested and I will send the full information pack to you.

 Iceland - the JULY 2014 ICELAND trip is already starting to attract interest, flight prices with Easyjet are attractive, dual sport bikes are available, the 4x4 support car driver has said "yes" again, so, get in touch to grab your place.
 This is probably the best adventure you can have within Europe, and I recommend you visit soon as it's just on the cusp of becoming a mainstream tourist destination - at present the interior is quite like Morocco actually, but cooler and includes beer.
 It's terrific value for money right now, cheaper than France in fact.